BACK

 General Information

-Glioblastoma (GBM) is a fast-growing and aggressive brain tumor that can result in death in six months or less, if untreated.
+Glioblastoma (GBM) is a fast-growing and aggressive brain tumour that can result in death in six months or less, if untreated.

-GBMs present unique treatment challenges due to the localisation of tumors in the brain, inherent resistance to conventional therapy, limited capacity of the brain to repair itself, migration of malignant cells into adjacent brain tissue and the variably disrupted tumor blood supply, which inhibits effective drug delivery.
+GBMs present unique treatment challenges due to the localisation of tumours in the brain, inherent resistance to conventional therapy, limited capacity of the brain to repair itself, migration of malignant cells into adjacent brain tissue and the variably disrupted tumour blood supply, which inhibits effective drug delivery.

 Show More